-Next review due by: September 2024, or earlier if required
+Next review due by: September 2026

 The pastoral care of our children is central to the aims, ethos and teaching programmes in Charlestown Primary School, and we are committed to developing positive and caring attitudes in our children.

 It is our intention to develop independence in each child, however there will be occasions when help is required.
 The principles and procedures apply to everyone involved in the intimate care of children.